-To achieve the cost reduction and reduce the personal and social consequences of drug abuse, Amity concentrates on habilitation (teaching personal values, learning and self) to bring understanding about personal change. taught Participants are the importance of changing themselves so they can apply their learning in positive ways.
-They learn to "break the old image or cycle", develop and improve relationships, and to help others.
-Amity provides aid through conflict resolution training and "tools" to handle difficult life situations.
+To achieve the cost reduction and reduce the personal and social consequences of drug abuse, Amity concentrates on personal values, habilitation (teaching learning personal bring about understanding self) to change.
+Participants are taught the importance of changing themselves so they can apply their learning in positive ways.
+They learn to "break the old image or cycle", develop improve relationships, and to help others. provides aid through conflict resolution training "tools" to handle difficult life situations.
 The program provides seminars on relapse prevention and other guidelines to prevent relapse.
 Most of the abstracted comments in Table IV-6 can be linked to program seminars, intensive workshops, video replay, group sessions and aftercare.